Samuel Alito Supreme Court nomination: Filibuster threat

 Some Democratic senators who opposed the Alito nomination considered using a filibuster option in the attempt to block the nomination.
 Barbara Boxer said, "The filibuster's on the table."
 While other senators warned not to rush to a decision, Dick Durbin said "I don't think we should assume that's going to happen at all."
 He added, "Ordinarily it takes six to eight weeks to evaluate a Supreme Court nominee.
 We shouldn't rush to judgment."

 At the conclusion of the confirmation hearings, on January 12, the threat of a filibuster appeared to grow more remote as Durbin called a filibuster attempt "unlikely," and fellow Democrat Dianne Feinstein said, "I do not see a likelihood of a filibuster.
 This might be a man I disagree with, but it doesn't mean he shouldn't be on the court."
 She changed her position on January 27, saying that she would vote no for cloture.
 One day earlier Senator John Kerry had publicly called for a filibuster to block Alito's confirmation, accusing President Bush of trying to make the Supreme Court more ideologically conservative.
+Kerry called for the filibuster while at a luxury resort in Davos, Switzerland, leading Republicans to ridicule him.
 Despite receiving support from fellow Democrats, including Ted Kennedy and Hillary Clinton, others, concerned about the political cost of such a move, such as Ben Nelson and Mary Landrieu, opposed it.

 Senate Minority Leader Harry Reid supported the call for a filibuster, though he acknowledged it was unlikely to succeed, saying, "Everyone knows there are not enough votes to support a filibuster."
 The effort to garner support for a filibuster indeed fizzled out, as the Senate voted to invoke cloture on the nomination 72–25, easily exceeding the 60 votes needed to pass the motion to end debate; only 24 of the Senate's 44 Democrats went along with the filibuster (the chamber's lone independent, Sen. Jim Jeffords, did as well).
 All of the members of the Gang of 14 voted for cloture with the majority.

 While expressing concern about the use of the filibuster, believing that it was both ineffective and the wrong way of going about the nomination, then senator, Barack Obama ultimately joined the attempt to filibuster Alito, due to believing that Alito's views were "contrary to core American values" Obama later expressed regret over supporting the filibuster, believing that it contributed to the "broken" nomination process for the Supreme Court.